smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 The two variable prefix characters "$@" are used consistently in this documentation to refer to the user-defined prefix characters that are defined in the LSAM Events and Utilities menu (sub-menu 3) using option 7: LSAM Utility Configuration.
 IBM i partitions using US EBCDIC (CCSID 37) should normally continue using the default values of "$@".
 Partitions using other national language character sets may need to change the prefix characters because of the way they are translated between the local version of IBM i EBCDIC and the ASCII character set used by the OpCon server.
 See the chapter about [Utilities Screens and Windows]../events-utilities/utilities-screens.md) for more information about changing the prefix characters.
 :::

 The IBM i Agent now supports a system-reserved naming convention for variables that can be added to the OpCon job Variables tab, where any command keyword can be prefixed with the characters '$@' to designate that the Variable Name is referring to a command keyword.
-For example, this Agent's command keyword "JOBENDTIME" can have a value set by addin a variable named $\@JOBENDTIME to the OpCon job's Variables tab.
+For example, this Agent's command keyword "JOBENDTIME" can have a value set by addin a variable named $@JOBENDTIME to the OpCon job's Variables tab.
 The value provided for this type of variable name must exactly match the format and type of value that is supported by either command's JOBENDTIME() keyword.

 The $@ command keyword convention is supported by this Agent for any IBM i job.
 However, it should only be used for circumstances documented in this IBM i Agent user help, otherwise unpredictable results could occur.
 As a general rule, this type of command keyword will be inserted only within the IBM i job's CMD() line, which is a parameter of the IBM i SBMJOB command.
 Thus, the $@ variable names cannot be used (at this time) to extend the parameters of the SBMJOB command itself.